 English was a flood-prone town, more than the average basement getting an inch or two before the sump pump cleared it out.
 We’re talking floods of a catastrophic level.
 A deluge buried most of English under nine feet of water in the summer of 1990, and the next weekend brought a tornado that touched down, damaging at least twenty-five homes8.
 The courthouse was located away from all of this on a hill on Court Street, but the disasters caused significant damage to the county seat at large.
 Later that year, a proposal suggested that the entire town move to higher ground.
 Although a relocation committee determined that 90% of residents wanted to move, a survey by the Evansville Courier showed that a little bit more than half of the respondents didn’t want to follow the $6.1 million money trail to relocate about half of the town to one of five potential sites out of the flood plain9.

-It’s ironic that a county ultimately relocated from a town with no water supply to a town with a disastrously excessive supply of the stuff, but it happened.
+It’s ironic that a county’s government base ultimately relocated from a town with no water supply to a town with a disastrously excessive supply of the stuff, but it happened.
 So did the town of English’s move!
 Today, the 2003 courthouse is located about 2.5 miles to the northeast of the old building on IN-64, just to the side of a Jay-C grocery and behind an old Dollar General that serves as its annex.
-Much has changed as the Crawford County courts have taken up new stewardship, but little has changed from the view of the Dollar General pole barn.
+Much has changed as the Crawford County courts have taken up new stewardship, but little has changed from the viewpoint of the Dollar General pole barn.
 However unsightly the annex is, though, a new memorial display next to it is quite a stunner for the area and a huge upgrade to Crawford County’s previous facilities.
 I’m not a huge fan of that polished black stone that seems to appear everywhere, but in this case I’m happy to let it slide.
 Behind the monument sits the 2003 courthouse and jail, known as the Crawford County Judicial Center.
 Access to the monument is gained by way of the old Dollar General parking lot.

 But what of the old town?
 There are still some buildings there on the approach, but much of Old English was demolished and replaced by the Lucas Oil Golf Course, which takes advantage of several bridges and features of the old community.
 Today, driving through Old English is quick- blink, and you’ll miss it.
 But for me, it was even harder to navigate to New English on my way to Paoli to shoot the Orange County Courthouse there.
 I totally missed the exit to 64 and had to go back later when I was in the area at Tell City to get photos of the current structure.